Polyfill (programming)

-In web development, a polyfill is code that implements a feature on web browsers that do not natively support the feature.
-Most often, it refers to a JavaScript library that implements an HTML5 or CSS web standard, either an established standard (supported by some browsers) on older browsers, or a proposed standard (not supported by any browsers) on existing browsers.
-Formally, "a polyfill is a shim for a browser API."
+In software development, a polyfill is code that implements a new standard feature of a deployment environment within an old version of that environment that does not natively support the feature.
+Most often, it refers to JavaScript code that implements an HTML5 or CSS web standard, either an established standard (supported by some browsers) on older browsers, or a proposed standard (not supported by any browsers) on existing browsers.
+Polyfills are also used in PHP and Python.

 Polyfills allow web developers to use an API regardless of whether or not it is supported by a browser, and usually with minimal overhead.
 Typically they first check if a browser supports an API, and use it if available, otherwise using their own implementation.
 Polyfills themselves use other, more supported features, and thus different polyfills may be needed for different browsers.
 The term is also used as a verb: polyfilling is providing a polyfill for a feature.

 Definition

 The term is a neologism, coined by Remy Sharp, who required a word that meant "replicate an API using JavaScript (or Flash or whatever) if the browser doesn’t have it natively" while co-writing the book Introducing HTML5 in 2009.
 Formally, "a shim is a library that brings a new API to an older environment, using only the means of that environment."
 Polyfills exactly fit this definition; the term shim was also used for early polyfills.
 However, to Sharp shim connoted non-transparent APIs and workarounds, such as spacer GIFs for layout, sometimes known as shim.gif, and similar terms such as progressive enhancement and graceful degradation were not appropriate, so he invented a new term.
 The term is based on the multipurpose filling paste brand Polyfilla, a paste used to cover up cracks and holes in walls, and the meaning "fill in holes (in functionality) in many (poly-) ways."
 The word has since gained popularity, particularly due to its use by Paul Irish and in Modernizr documentation.

 The distinction that Sharp makes is:

 This distinction is not drawn by other authors.
 At times various other distinctions are drawn between shims, polyfills, and fallbacks, but there are no generally accepted distinctions: most consider polyfills a form of shim.
 The term polyfiller is also occasionally found.